rishiloyola/infrastructure-engineering/README.md

 # infrastructure-engineering
 ===========
-The goal of this repositry is to collect all the best material related to infrastructure engineering at one place.
+The goal of this repositry is to collect all the best material related to infrastructure engineering at one place which can be helpful to prepare for the system design interviews.

 ### Study Material
 ---------------------